U.N. attack helicopters hit rebels in eastern Congo

 WARSAW Between 100,000 and 200,000 Poles living in Britain may return home as a result of Britain leaving the European Union, a Polish government ministry said on Monday.

-KINSHASA U.N. attack helicopters hit rebel positions in eastern Congo on Saturday after insurgents gained ground in heavy fighting with government troops and took control of a town, the United Nations said.
+KINSHASA United Nations attack helicopters hit rebel positions in eastern Congo on Saturday after insurgents gained ground in heavy fighting with government troops, the U.N. said.

 The clashes to the south of the town Kibumba mean the rebels have advanced to within 30 km (18 miles) of Goma, the closest they have been to North Kivu's provincial capital since a rebellion exploded in the eastern provinces eight months ago.

-North Kivu Governor Julien Paluku said the army retreated to the southern outskirts of the town after M23 rebels - a group of soldiers who mutinied in April - advanced with support from neighbouring Rwanda.
-A Congolese government statement said 4,000 Rwandans had crossed the border, although Kinshasa later reduced that estimate to 3,500.
+North Kivu governor Julien Paluku said the army retreated to the southern outskirts of the town after M23 rebels - a group of soldiers who mutinied in April - advanced with support from neighbouring Rwanda.
+A Congolese government statement claimed 4,000 Rwandans had crossed the border.

 Rwanda rejected the accusations, the latest in a string of charges by the Congolese government in Kinshasa.
 The Rwandan government called on Congo's army and the rebels to halt the fighting as shells were landing in its territory.

-"We are not in a position to confirm direct Rwandan involvement in the M23 attacks," the spokesman said.
-"However, we are very concerned by reports that the M23 attacking forces appear to be well-equipped and supplied."

-The spokesman added that U.N.
-Secretary-General Ban Ki-moon called Congolese Foreign Minister Raymond Tshibanda on Saturday to voice support for Kinshasa, and Rwandan President Paul Kagame to urge him to "use his influence on the M23 to help calm the situation and restrain the M23 from continuing their attack."

-The French U.N. mission in New York called an emergency closed-door meeting of the Security Council on the escalating violence.
+The French mission at the United Nations in New York said it had called for an emergency meeting at the Security Council on the situation in Congo for 2000 GMT on Saturday.

-"I do hope that we will get a signal from the council telling the M23 to stop its advance and ... to call on all the countries concerned to enter into a real negotiation," French Ambassador Gerard Araud told reporters before the meeting.

-"There won't be any solution without an agreement between the DRC and its neighbours, including Rwanda," he said.

-More than 5 million people are estimated to have died from violence, hunger and disease in wars in Congo since 1998, which would make it the deadliest conflict since World War Two.
+More than five million people are estimated to have died from violence, hunger and disease in wars in Congo since 1998.
+It is the deadliest conflict since World War Two.

-The peacekeeping spokesman said the humanitarian impact of the fighting was "devastating."
-He added that U.N. troops in Goma and at its airport were on "high alert."

-The United Nations has about 6,700 MONUSCO forces in North Kivu, with about 1,400 troops in Goma and the surrounding area.

 U.N. experts have said in reports they have evidence that Rwanda has supported the M23 rebels in eastern Congo.
 They have called on the Security Council to impose sanctions on Rwandan officials in response.